mkess-ivy/svncrwns-site-v2/_posts/2018-07-10-branding-our-business.md

 - template: journal-text
   block: journal-text
   text-block-title: "004 - Strategy"
   text-block-summary: We created a mind map to strategize our business for the next 5 years.
 We thought of every possible idea that seemed innovative, necessary and effective to culture and figured out how to tie it in with our business model.
 We also factored in play time.
-We love working with our clients, but our production company is also a space to create our own art.
+We love working with our clients, but our brand management company is also a space to create our own art.
 Some of the things we tied in - wanting a streetwear brand, wanting to open a studio/workspace, wanting to do collaborations with other agencies in the space of fashion, art and + culture.
 - template: journal-text
   block: journal-text
   text-block-title: "005 - Pricing Model"